RARI Logo

 Conservation of Critically Imperiled Ecosystems

-We are in our seventh year of study in Ecuador in which we document the incredible diversity of life in fragile and imperiled ecosystems.
+We are in our eigth year of study in Ecuador documenting the incredible diversity of life in fragile and imperiled ecosystems.
 Our goals include discovering new species, understanding patterns of biodiversity, and providing sound management recommendations to save wild animals and places.
 So far, we have recorded nearly 6,000 animals in these rainforests, taken some 25,000 "keeper" photographs and discovered over 30 species previously unknown to science.
 Read on with the links to your right to find out more, and about how you can help!

-A first for us in 2010 is a research expedition to the Amazon rainforest at Rio Bigal Biological Reserve.
-See how you can join our Amazonian research team!
+In summer 2011, our research expedition will vist the Amazon rainforest at Rio Bigal Biological Reserve--one of the most biodiverse spots in the world.
+See how you can join our rainforest research team!
 See our application page for details.

 Make our 40 peaks in 40 nights project a success!
 Donate today.